sedhossein/clean-code-with-clear-coder/README.md

 - working hard and Honestly, and say your opinions and Protests , and enjoy life and proud of yourselves .
 Happy Code ^^

+- uh,the most dangres killers, are deadlines :c

 - in every position and conditions, have your business for yourself, work for it ;)
 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna